totaldebug/ansible-collection-hassio_cli/.github/README.md

 ### Install

-Clone this repository into a `library` subfolder, within an ansible playbook
+Include this collection as a requirement with your playbook.

 ### Usage